 ABSTRACT

-Background: The co-administration of medicinal plants products with orthodox drugs is not uncommon with a view to enhancing efficacy and improve treatment outcome.
+Background: The co-administration of medicinal plantproducts with orthodox drugs is not uncommon with a view to enhancing efficacy and improvingtreatment outcomes.
 However, reports indicated that such combinations may also enhance associated toxic effects.
-We recentlyreported that thoughco-administration of essential oil ofP. guineense((EOPG) and Quinine haspotential to improve treatment outcomes in experimental cerebral malaria, the observed deaths associated with higher co-administered dosesnecessitated the need for further toxicological evaluation.
+We recentlyreported that thoughthe co-administration of essential oil ofP. guineense((EOPG) and Quinine has potentialto improve treatment outcomes in experimental cerebral malaria, the observed deaths associated with higher co-administered dosesnecessitated the need for further toxicological evaluation.

-Method: Rats were randomly divided into 12 groups (n=10), consisting of control, quinine, EOPG (12.5, 25, 50, 100 and 150 mg/kg), and their respective Quinine combinations.
-Control received vehicle (5% Tween 80 in distilled water), Quinine was given at a dose of 20 mg/kg stat, then 10 mg/kg twice daily for next two days, while other groups were treated once daily for 3 days.
-All doses were administered intraperitoneally and rats were assessed for weights and novelty inducedbehaviours(NIB).
+Method: Rats were randomly divided into 12 groups (n=10), consisting of control, quinine, EOPG (12.5, 25, 50, 100, and 150 mg/kg), and their respective Quinine combinations.
+Control received vehicle (5% Tween 80 in distilled water), Quinine was given at a dose of 20 mg/kg stat, then 10 mg/kg twice daily for the next two days, while other groups were treated once daily for 3 days.
+All doses were administered intraperitoneally and rats were assessed for weights and novelty-inducedbehaviors(NIB).
 On day 4, rats were randomly sub-grouped into Treated and non-dosing Recovery (n=5) and sacrificed on day 4 and 18 respectively.
 Blood and organ samples were processed for hematological, biochemical, and histopathological evaluation.

-Results:In this study, analysis of our results showed that co-administration of EOPG and Quinine, revealed varying degrees of significant alteration inbody and organ weights, rearing, grooming, and locomotion, as well as biochemical, hematological, and histopathological indices.
+Results:In this study, analysis of our results showed that co-administration of EOPG and Quinine, revealed varying degrees of significant alteration in body and organ weights, rearing, grooming, and locomotion, as well as biochemical, hematological, and histopathological indices.

-Conclusion: We propose that the earlier reported death associated with the co-administration of EOPG with Quinine in experimental cerebral malarial may be associated with increased toxicity on the liver and risk of heart related diseases.
-This study concludes that despite beneficial effects of EOPG/Quinine co-administration at lower doses, caution is advised.
+Conclusion: We propose that the earlier reported death associated with the co-administration of EOPG with Quinine in experimental cerebral malarial may be associated with increased toxicity on the liver and risk of heart-related diseases.
+This study concludes that despite the beneficial effects of EOPG/Quinine co-administration at lower doses, caution is advised.

 Keywords: Essential oil; Piper guineense; Toxicity; Hematology; Biochemical; Histology